mozillascience/fellows-class-2015/personas_and_pathways.md

 For a given contributor, we might move them from level 0 to level 2, or level 3 to level 4?
 Our sample persona, Rashid, is probably at level 1-- solitary action.
 He's interested in open science, but working alone.
 How can we get him to Level 3 where he's begining to collaborate and work with others?
 How might he get to level 4, where he's beginning to teach or lead within his community?

 When applied to a persona, the pathway is like a little story of the persona's history with the project.

-An example starting pathway might be:
+**An example pathway for Rashid, from level 1 to level 3 or 4 might be:**

 *Rashid sees a flier advertising Python study group meeting up in his lab; he arranges with his wife to be home late that night and attends the meeting
 At the meeting he’s greeted warmly; it’s an interdisciplinary crowd so he feels more at ease.
 The intro lessons are helpful, he makes a connection with another learner, a biologist, and he leaves feeling hopeful about learning python and makes some progress during the week